 The sophomore year looks at the wide variety of interpretations that have been given to visions of the "Good Life."
 Students need to become responsible for their own interpretations as they shape their lives.
 Interpretation here means not only the skill to read and think critically, but also the ability to translate historical ideas into some form of personal expression.

-- Destructive Interpretations of the Good Life
+- PHL225: Quest of the Good Life (fall semester)

 The junior year explores reflection and action.
 Students consider the insights psychology offers regarding contemporary problems and take action to serve those most in need.